PaulLerner/ViQuAE/EXPERIMENTS.md

 We also implemented the DPR Reader model from Karpukhin et al. (2020), which doesn’t use this global normalization trick but does re-ranking.
 However we did not test it (our intuition is that re-ranking with text only will only deteriorate the retriever results)

-We train the models based on HF `transformers.Trainer`, itself based on `torch`.

 We convert the model start and end answer position probabilities to answer spans in `meerqat.models.qa.get_best_spans`.